Divorce Procedures in Kuwait

 - Talaq (husband-initiated): A husband may divorce his wife by verbal or written declaration.
 He may revoke it during the iddah (waiting period) for the first two divorces.

-- Khul' (wife-initiated): A wife may seek divorce by returning the mahr or agreeing to financial compensation.
-The court must approve.
+- Khul' (wife-initiated): A wife may seek divorce by returning the mahr or other financial compensation.
+The Family Court must approve.

-- Judicial divorce: Either spouse can ask the court for divorce on grounds of harm, non-maintenance, absence, imprisonment, or incurable illness.
+- Judicial divorce: Either spouse can petition the court on grounds of harm, non-maintenance, absence, imprisonment, or incurable illness.

-- The iddah (waiting period) is 3 menstrual cycles for women, or until delivery if pregnant.
-During iddah, the wife stays in the marital home.
+- The iddah (waiting period) is 3 menstrual cycles, or until delivery if pregnant.
+During iddah, the wife has the right to stay in the marital home.

 - After a third talaq, the couple cannot remarry unless the wife marries and divorces another person first.